Last Updated on

 In this article we will walk you through what resilience questionnaires entail and where we think you can find just the right test for you as well as a host of resources for developing your resiliency.

-There are many tests available which can enable you to find out about your resilience level.
+There are many scales and tests available which can enable you to find out about your resilience level.
 Most of these tests have between 25-100 self-report items, where you answer questions (honestly) about your behaviours, feelings and reactions to the questions regarding your purposefulness, flexibility, versatility etc.